More on soundness in the enriched context: Soundness and universal algebra

 \section{Soundness and universal algebra}

 In this section we extend the work of~\cite{RT23EUA} to the setting of weakly sound classes of weights.
-Indeed, while in~\cite{RT23EUA} the aim was to give a notion of $\lambda$-ary language and $\lambda$-ary equational theory whose models characterize the $\V$-category of algebras of $\lambda$-ary monads on $\V$; here we extend these notions to obtain a characterization of the $\V$-category of algebras of those monads on $\V$ which preserve $\Phi$-flat colimits, for a given weakly sound class $\Phi$ of weights.
+Indeed, while in~\cite{RT23EUA} the aim was to give a notion of $\lambda$-ary language and $\lambda$-ary equational theory (based on recursively generated terms) whose models characterize the $\V$-category of algebras of $\lambda$-ary monads on $\V$; here we extend these notions to obtain a characterization of the $\V$-category of algebras of those monads on $\V$ which preserve $\Phi$-flat colimits, for a given weakly sound class $\Phi$ of weights.

 We start by recalling the notion of languages, structures, and terms introduced in \cite{RT23EUA}.
+The same notions of languages and structures were considered before in~\cite[Section~5]{LP}.

-\begin{Def}[\cite{RT23EUA}] A single-sorted {\em (functional) language} $\mathbb L$ (over $\V$) is the data of a set of function symbols $f\colon(X,Y)$ whose arities $X$ and $Y$ are objects of $\V$. \end{Def}
+\begin{Def}[\cite{LP}] A single-sorted {\em (functional) language} $\mathbb L$ (over $\V$) is the data of a set of function symbols $f\colon(X,Y)$ whose arities $X$ and $Y$ are objects of $\V$. \end{Def}

-\begin{Def}[\cite{RT23EUA}] Given a language $\mathbb L$, an {\em $\mathbb L$-structure} is the data of an object $A\in\V$ together with a morphism in $\V$ for any function symbol $f\colon(X,Y)$ in $\mathbb L$.
+\begin{Def}[\cite{LP}] Given a language $\mathbb L$, an {\em $\mathbb L$-structure} is the data of an object $A\in\V$ together with a morphism in $\V$ for any function symbol $f\colon(X,Y)$ in $\mathbb L$.

 A {\em morphism of $\mathbb L$-structures} $h\colon A\to B$ is the data of a map $h\colon A\to B$ in $\V$ making the following square commute

 for any $f\colon(X,Y)$ in $\mathbb L$. \end{Def}

 The $\V$-category $\Str(\LL)$ of $\LL$-structured is defined in \cite[Definition~3.3]{RT23EUA}; it has $\LL$-structures as objects and morphisms of such as arrows.
 This comes together with a forgetful $\V$-functor $U\colon \Str(\LL)\to \V$ which has a left adjoint $F$.